Billy Rautenbach: Pandora Papers

 As reported by amaBhungane in the Daily Maverick, Rautenbach was named in the 2021 Pandora Papers leak.
-The leak provided evidence of a complex offshore family trust fund, begun in 2013 when Rautenbach, while still under American sanctions, donated multimillion-dollar investments in his coal and ethanol businesses to his wife.
-The fund is held in Rautenbach's wife's name, but in leaked documents financial advisors identified Rautenbach as the "effective controller" of the fund.
+The leak provided evidence of a complex offshore family trust fund, begun in 2013 when Rautenbach, while still under American sanctions, donated multimillion-dollar investments in his coal and ethanol businesses to his wife.The fund is held in Rautenbach's wife's name, but in leaked documents, financial advisors identified Rautenbach as the "effective controller" of the fund.

 Personal life

-In his youth, Rautenbach pursued rally racing, a pursuit taken up by his son Conrad.
-As of 2006 Rautenbach spent his time on his farm with his family on the outskirts of Harare, pursuing natural land conservation.
+In his youth, Rautenbach pursued rally racing.
+His son, Conrad Rautenbach, is a rally driver, competing in the World Rally Championship full-time in 2008 and 2009.